The Ultimate Guide to a Girlfriends Getaway in Asheville

 Walk off your breakfast by taking a stroll in the nearby town of Black Mountain.
 Located only 15 miles away from downtown Asheville, Black Mountain is the perfect place to spend a day eating, drinking and strolling through galleries.
 For lunch, stop by one of the local favorites -- Trailhead Restaurant & Bar.
 Here you can find sandwiches, salads, tacos and entrees named after Western North Carolina’s gorgeous hikes and waterfalls.
 Afterwards, hit the trail at Lookout Mountain in nearby Montreat to experience stunning 360-degree views.

 Head back downtown to toast your final evening by visiting one of Asheville's many wine bars.
 Botanist & Barrel offers natural wine and ciders that you can sample in the store or take a bottle home as an Asheville keepsake.
 La Bodega by Cúrate -- the sister restaurant of the James Beard Award-winning restaurant, Cúrate, is an all-day Spanish café, market and wine bar, that specializes in a carefully curated Spanish wine list along with decadent charcuterie boards, sandwiches, and small plates.
-Or, post up to the open window bar at 5 Walnut while you listen to live music, sip on a glass of vino and watch Asheville's downtown come to life.
+Or, post up to the open window bar at 5 Walnut while you listen to live music and sip on a glass of vino.